JKAnderson409/typescript-fullstack-boilerplate/README.md

 ## Usage

 All commands are run from the root directory.
+Yarn is used in the script usage examples but npm can be used (e.g. "npm install && npm run build").

-* `npm install`
+* `yarn install`
-* `npm run build` - Runs the TypeScript "tsc --build" command to create lib/ with .d.ts and .js files for each .ts file
+* `yarn build` - Runs the TypeScript "tsc --build" command to create lib/ with .d.ts and .js files for each .ts file
-* `npm run dev:client` - Uses webpack-dev-server (Uses localhost:8080)
+* `yarn dev:client` - Uses webpack-dev-server (Uses localhost:8080)
-* `npm run dev:server`
+* `yarn dev:server`
-  `npm run test` - Use nodemon on the corresponding .js files created by the build script
+  `yarn test` - Use nodemon on the corresponding .js files created by the build script
-* `npm run prod:client` - Run webpack with the configuration in production mode to create /dist in root
+* `yarn prod:client` - Run webpack with the configuration in production mode to create /dist in root

 ## Contribution